jakobhviid/BigDataCourseExercises/lectures/05/README.md

 ```

 **Task**: Familiarize yourself with the [mongodb.yaml](mongodb.yaml) manifest.
 **Note**: Our example includes a simple authentication mechanism.
 The username and password have been hardcoded into the [mongodb.yaml](mongodb.yaml) file.
-We do encurge you to apply a more sufisticated approach when you transfering into a production environment.
+We do encourage you to apply a more sophisticated approach when you're transferring into a production environment.

 **Task**: Apply the [mongodb.yaml](mongodb.yaml) manifest to compose the MongoDB cluster.